llm-bible/llm-bible.github.io/_publications/do2023prompt.markdown

 bibkey: do2023prompt
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2312.02614"}
-tags: ['Security', 'Efficiency and Optimization', 'Prompting', 'Applications', 'In-Context Learning']
+tags: ['Efficiency and Optimization', 'Applications', 'Security', 'Prompting', 'In-Context Learning']
 ---
 We propose a new method, Adversarial In-Context Learning (adv-ICL), to optimize prompt for in-context learning (ICL) by employing one LLM as a